pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/accounts.md

 ---
+title_tag: "Pulumi Service: Accounts Overview"
-title: Accounts
+title: "Accounts Overview"
-meta_desc: An overview of Accounts within the Pulumi Cloud Service.
+meta_desc: Learn how to create and manage a personal account in the Pulumi Cloud Service in this guide.
 menu:
   intro:
     parent: pulumi-service